kneeecaps/discordQuoteBot/README.md

 If anything in this file is inaccurate please tell me so I can fix it.
 Also, it is worth noting that a big drawback of the main version of the bot is that it only supports one quotes list.
 The SQL version has one quotes list per server, though this does not carry across to the main one.

 As a final note, the SQL version to my knowledge has not been updated to include some of the newer features in the other version.
 This is mainly because the  server I was using to test the SQL version broke.
-At some point I may update it to include newer features, right now it is 100% working, it just needs to have some other features added to it.
+At some point I may update it to include newer features, right now it is working, it just lacks some of the features the other version has.